LTP COURSE DESCRIPTIONS

 722C: Building a Positive School Culture through Sport

 Building or changing your current school culture into a dynamic force within the school is not an easy task.
 This course will highlight processes for using sport to build and enrich a positive and exciting school culture.
 Specific steps and ideas will be outlined to use your athletic program and other school-based athletic initiatives as a springboard to create a healthy and positive environment within your school.
 The course will focus on engaging the entire school population through sport and activity.

 Student Leadership Development is an essential component to any successful education-based athletic program.
 In this course, we’ll look at numerous ways to actively develop leaders who will serve your school as well as the greater community.
 Topics that will be covered include: captains council, student leadership workshops, service learning, and further opportunities to develop Student Leadership.

 This course is designed to provide instructors with an awareness of the expectations that are placed upon them in presenting LTP courses.
 The course examines teaching and learning styles and provides strategies for instructors to use in teaching LTP courses.
 It provides for interaction between current national faculty instructors and potential LTP instructors in the exchange of ideas used in the successful implementation of courses.
 To instruct any LTP course, one must complete LTC 790C and the course that one will be instructing.
-Enrollees who will derive greatest benefit: Administrators seeking to become instructors in the Leadership Training Program
+Attendees who will derive greatest benefit: those seeking to become instructors in the Leadership Training Program.